Polymer/polymer/README.md

 ### Other
 * Attached: no longer deferred until first render time.
 Instead when measurement is needed use...
 API TBD.
+* The legacy `created` callback is no longer called before default values in `properties` have been set.
+As such, you should not rely on properties set in `created` from within `value` functions that define property defaults.
+However, you can now set _any_ property defaults within the `created` callback (in 1.0 this was forbidden for observed properties) in lieu of using the `value` function in `properties`.
+* Binding a default value of `false` via an _attribute binding_ to a boolean property will not override a default `true` property of the target, due to the semantics of boolean attributes.
+In general, property binding should always be used when possible, and will avoid such situations.
 * `lazyRegister` option removed and all meta-programming (parsing template, creating accessors on prototype, etc.) is deferred until the first instance of the element is created
 * Polymer 2.0 uses ES2015 syntax, and can be run without transpilation in current Chrome, Safari 10, Safari Technology Preview, Firefox, and Edge.
 Transpilation is required to run in IE11 and Safari 9.
 We will be releasing tooling for development and production time to support this need in the future.